A sump pump is important to helping homeowners work through stressful flooding and other related issues on their basement floor.

 Have a reliable backup pump

 Like any other mechanism, breakdowns will happen occasionally.
-It’s a good idea to have a backup sump pump in case your main pump fails.
+It’s a good idea to have a good quality backup sump pump in case your main pump fails.

 However, you also need to make regular checks to ensure the backup pump is ready to work especially in emergencies.

 Make sure the battery is fully charged and ready to spring into action when you need backup power.

 Breaker trips or electrical shortages may cause your breaker to trip.
 Check the wiring and the ground fault circuit interrupter (GFCI) for any defects.

 Debris and other particles may get into the discharge lines via flowing water.

 Such items may block the discharge line and grate and prevent the water from flowing freely.

 Testing your pump regularly is another way to ensure it is functioning well at all times.

 Dirt and debris and sediment in the water may block the pump float and prevent it from moving freely.